jnuho/jnuho.github.io/articles/golang.md

 	for i := 1; i <= numJobs; i++ {
 		jobs <- i
 	}
+  // close channel since all values sent to jobs channel
 	close(jobs)

 	// Wait for all workers to finish and close the results channel